noraheaphy/finalproject/README.md

 Untangling the complicated relationships between the global convergent evolution of the CAM and C4 pathways, the broad variation of facultative CAM phenotypes, and the present distribution of plant lineages in a rapidly changing global biosphere is a lengthy process, but one that has considerable implications for both our ability to provide sufficient food sources in the near and long term and our understanding of the fundamental mechanisms of evolution.
 The rapid niche expansion of Portulaca in comparison to Anacampserotaceae provides a counterexample to the theory of phylogenetic niche conservatism—the paradigm under which conserved traits limit the distribution of organisms to particular phylogenetically clustered climate spaces (Ogburn and Edwards, 2015).
 We know that rapid niche diversification and adaptation to novel climates is possible under certain circumstances, and identifying the particular physiological, genetic, and situational factors that enable one lineage to evolve its niche rapidly while another evolves within a narrow set of climatic conditions is of increasing importance as many organisms face massive environmental upheaval in the form of climate change and land use change.
 CAM and C4 photosynthesis represent one of the most important adaptations in the evolutionary history of land plants, and Portulaca still has much to teach us about evolutionary responses to ecological change and their subsequent ecological consequences.

+## Reflection

+The most challenging part of implementing these analyses was honing my analyses and determining what was reasonable to take on given the scope and timeline of the final project.
+I was lucky enough to have spent the better part of a year gathering and cleaning this dataset, so that part was relatively easy, but at the beginning of the semester, I had very little idea of what possible analytical routes were available to me.
+If I did these analyses again, I would start with a clearer picture of exactly what steps I would take towards my final results and how I would carry them out.

 ## References